DustinJoosen/Blackjack/README.md

 -Calculate who has more points.
 -Give bets back accordingly.

-When player wins: twice the bet
+When player wins: twice the bet.
-When player has blackjack:  tripple the bet
+When player has blackjack:  tripple the bet.
-When the game is a tie: return the normal bets to everyone When lost to dealer: half the bet
+When the game is a tie: return the normal bets to everyone.
+When lost to dealer: half the bet.
-When bust, none of the bet
+When bust, none of the bet.